grpc/proposal/L58-python-async-api.md

     Channel objects implement the Async Context Manager type, although they need not support being entered and exited multiple times.
     """

-    def subscribe(self,
-                  callback: Callable[[ChannelConnectivity], None],
-                  try_to_connect: bool=False) -> None:
-        """Subscribe to this Channel's connectivity state machine.

-        A Channel may be in any of the states described by ChannelConnectivity.
-        This method allows application to monitor the state transitions.
-        The typical use case is to debug or gain better visibility into gRPC runtime's state.

-        Args:
-          callback: A callable to be invoked with ChannelConnectivity argument.
-            ChannelConnectivity describes current state of the channel.
-            The callable will be invoked immediately upon subscription and again for every change to ChannelConnectivity until it is unsubscribed or this Channel object goes out of scope.
-          try_to_connect: A boolean indicating whether or not this Channel should attempt to connect immediately.
-If set to False, gRPC runtime decides when to connect.
-        """

-    def unsubscribe(self,
-                    callback: Callable[[ChannelConnectivity], None]) -> None:
-        """Unsubscribes a subscribed callback from this Channel's connectivity.

-        Args:
-          callback: A callable previously registered with this Channel from having been passed to its "subscribe" method.
-        """

     def check_connectivity_state(self, try_to_connect: bool=False) -> grpc.ChannelConnectivity:
         """Check the connectivity state of a channel.